0ui/elm-task-parallel/README.md

 ## How to use

-Instead of using `Task.attempt`, use one of the helper functions to run up to 5 tasks.
+Instead of using `Task.attempt`, use one of the helper functions to run up to 5 tasks of different result types (or a list of the same type).
 It will return a tuple with some internal state and a command.

 ```
-( fetchState, fetchCmd ) =
+( internalState, fetchCmd ) =
+        attempt5
+            RequestsUpdated
+            Api.fetchUser
-        attempt2 RequestsUpdated Api.fetchUser Api.fetchOptions
+            Api.fetchOptions
+            Api.fetchLocations
+            Api.fetchChat
+            Time.now
 ```

 Store the state and pass along the command.
-Your model will need to save a `State` type matching your results with `()` in the unused "slots" of the maximum 5 tasks.
+Your model will need to save a `State` type matching the number of your tasks.

 ```
-State User Options () () ()
+State5 User Options Locations Chat Time.Posix
 ```

-The message you passed in to the helper function will need to accept a `TaskMsg` with a similar type annotation.
+The message you passed in to the helper function will need to accept an internal `Msg` with a similar type annotation, but including the error type to handle.

 ```
 type Msg
-    = RequestsUpdated (TaskMsg Http.Error User Options () () ())
+    = RequestsUpdated (Msg5 Http.Error User Options Locations Chat Time.Posix)
+    | RequestsFinished User Options
+    | RequestFailed Http.Error
 ```

 and finally your update function will only need to handle three cases